microsoft/Workshop-Interact-with-OpenAI-models/docs/04-labs/6-Function-Calling.md

 ### System Message

 First update the system message.
-- In this system message explain the goal of the assitant
+- In this system message explain the goal of the assistant
 - Explain the information that needs to be gathered
 - Which function to all if all information is gathered